 The reality of external objects that seem to infuriate us is that they are neutral.
 They have no inherent power to harm or to help us.
 Whether our mind gets angry is only determined by how our mind has been conditioned to react based on habits that we’ve deliberately or mindlessly cultivated.

-When we get what we don’t want, or when we don’t get what we want, we can simply observe that experience.
+When we get what we don’t want, or when we don’t get what we do want, we can simply observe that experience.
 This is the approach of mindfulness, a great antidote to anger and attachment.
-Instead of reacting, we just observe the experience itself: you watch what’s literally happening in front of you or inside you, and observe without becoming these thoughts and feelings.
+Instead of reacting, we just observe the experience itself: you watch what’s literally happening in front of you or inside you, and observe it without becoming these thoughts and feelings.

-And then you can observe your reaction.
+Then you can observe your reaction.
 You can observe your anger (or with the prior delusion, you can observe your attachment).
 Seeing the mental experience of anger or attachment from a distance becomes a powerful antidote that reveals your deeper nature and gives you control over your body, speech, and mind.

 We’ve each met or at least read about people who have said that the seemingly worst experiences of their lives have been transformative experience that made their lives substantially better: Even tragedies like getting cancer or losing a loved one; that this experience ripped them out of a more trivial, unconsidered way of living, propelling a powerful change in their life that made it more meaningful and satisfying.